 - Once the plants get firm, move the container to outdoor in the full sun where it receives at least 5 to 6 hours.

 - You can start to feed the plants with mild fertilizer or fish emulsion once or twice in a month for proper growth of leaves.

 - Mint plants need lots of water to survive.
 Maintain a constant moisture level in the potting soil.

 - Check the moisture levels regularly, Insert the finger 2-inch-deep into the soil.
 If you feel the soil is dry, water to the plants.
 If the soil is wet don’t water the plants.

-- In hot and dry weathers, mint plant should be watered several times in a day.
+- In hot and dry weather, the mint plants should be watered several times a day.
 In winter water the plants as per the moisture levels in the soil.